Chonne/algolia-mvc/README.md

 </VirtualHost>
 ```

 If you're using a managed host that doesn't allow you to set your own virtual hosts, make sure your subdomain's root is the `web` folder and that it supports `.htaccess` files.
+A simple `.htaccess` file is provided in the `web` folder.

 #### Dockerfile